Calipsoplus/calipsoplus-frontend/README.md

 ```

 ### Installation
-In the project folder, run `npm install` to download any required dependencies
+In the project folder, run `npm install` to download any required dependencies.

 ### Running the development server
 To start a development server, run `ng serve`.
 This will start a development server listening in `http://localhost:4200`.
 The application will automatically reload if you change any of the source files.